WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-code.md

 }
 ```

-After updating, reload the post and refresh the brwoser.
+After updating, reload the post and refresh the browser.
 If you are using a browser that supports color fonts (Firefox) then you will see it styled.

 ## Use Sass for Style (optional)